kozodoi/fairness/README.md

 ## Package overview

-The fairness R package provides a tool to easily calculate algorithmic fairness metrics for given predicted probabilities or predicted classes between different sensitive groups.
-It also provides additional opportunities to visualize and compare other prediction metrics between the subgroups.
+The fairness R package provides tools to easily calculate algorithmic fairness metrics for given predicted probabilities or predicted classes between different sensitive groups.
+It also provides opportunities to visualize and compare other prediction metrics between the subgroups.

 The package contains functions to compute the most commonly used metrics of algorithmic fairness such as: